 javax.realtime.IllegalRealtimeArgumentException-when length is less than or equal to zero, or when base is less than zero or when this module overlaps with another memory module.

-${\tt javax.realtime.SizeOutOfBoundsException} {\tt --} when \ base \ + \ length \ is \ greater \\ than \ the \ physical \ address \ range \ of \ the \ processor.$ getBase the base address getLength
+javax.realtime.SizeOutOfBoundsException-when base + length is greater than the physical address range of the processor.

+getBase

 '''

-Signature public long getBase()
+public long

+getBase()

 '''

 Gets the base address of the contiguous memory represented by this.